Reading a file line by line in Bash

 done < filename.txt

-2. The for Loop with Command Substitution:
+2. Using a for Loop with Command Substitution

 for line in $(cat filename.txt); do